 Since limited partners invest in DPPs, investors only risk the amount they’ve invested.
 A general partner manages the investment.
 Limited partners can change or fire that general partner.
 Also, they can sue a general partner if they act against the wishes of the limited partners.
 However, limited partners can’t manage a DPP and don’t receive payment or dividends for running the DPP.

-DPP Pros and Cons
+The Pros and Cons of DPPs

 - ROI: You can expect a return on investment anywhere from 5% to 7%.

 Non-liquid assets can help your portfolio.
 Do market downturns scare you out of your wits?
 You can rest assured that your DPP investment will go untouched in the short-term since it’s an investment spanning upwards of a decade.

 - Non-traditional investing options: It’s important to diversify your income and portfolio.
 As a result, alternative investments can help you branch out from regular stock market options.